ericbutler555/carit/README.md

 This is a fake website project assigned to me for my IT 3203 "Intro to Web Development" course at Kennesaw State University in July 2022.

-Plain JavaScript is used to handle some calculations and conditional logic when the user submits a form on the Apply page.
+Plain JavaScript is used to handle some calculations and conditional logic when the user submits a form on the [Apply page](https://ericbutler555.github.io/carit/apply.html).

-It uses a decent amount of Flexbox to solve some static layout choices, but (since it's not part of the class) does not bother solving for responsive design or a mobile layout.
+It uses a decent amount of Flexbox to solve some layout choices, and adapts for responsive design and mobile layouts.